Chunpai/chunpai.github.io/_posts/2019-04-23-Actor-Critic.md

 $$

 The most exciting thing here is we combine the value based method with policy-based method.
 Here policy-based method can be viewed as an actor that try to generate a good action, and value-based method can be viewed as a critic to evaluate how good is the action.
 If the critic says it is a good action, then the actor will increase the probability of this action; otherwise decrease.
-An actor adjusts the parameter $\theta​$ of the stochastic policy $\pi_{\theta}(a \mid  s)​$ by stochastic gradient ascent.
-A critic parameterized by $w​$ estimates the action-value function $Q^{w}(s, a) \approx Q^{\pi}(s, a)​$ using an appropriate policy evaluation algorithm such as temporal-difference learning.
+An actor adjusts the parameter $\theta$ of the stochastic policy $\pi_{\theta}(a \mid  s)$ by stochastic gradient ascent.
+A critic parameterized by $w$ estimates the action-value function $Q^{w}(s, a) \approx Q^{\pi}(s, a)$ using an appropriate policy evaluation algorithm such as temporal-difference learning.